Staggered Scheme for the Compressible Fluctuating Hydrodynamics of Multispecies Fluid Mixtures: Mathematical Theory

 \subsection{Multispecies diffusion and heat flux}

-The classical construction of multispecies diffusion was provided by de Groot and Mazur~\cite{Mazu1} through the Onsager form for $N_s-1$ species fluxes, where the diffusive flux for the last species is determined by the continuity equation.
+The classical construction of multispecies diffusion was provided by de Groot and Mazur~\cite{de1962non} through the Onsager form for $N_s-1$ species fluxes, where the diffusive flux for the last species is determined by the continuity equation.
 However, such a construction requires the identification of a distinguishable reference species, which can cause numerical issues in simulations where the reference species is only present in trace amounts.
 A numerically stable, full system construction for $N_s$ species fluxes was derived in Balakrishnan et al.,~\cite{Bala1}, where it was demonstrated that its entropy production is exactly identical to the Onsager form.
 In this work we utilize such a full construction of multispecies diffusion, and remark that a similar derivation was given by Ottinger using the GENERIC formalism~\cite{ottinger2009}.
-In this form, the full system of $N_s$ species fluxes $\SpeciesFlux$, which is a column vector of all $N_s$ species fluxes, is written as
+We use Einstein indices in this subsection to describe the various fluxes, where the Greek symbols in the subscripts denote the species index, and $i$ and $j$ subscripts represent the spatial directions $x,y$ and $z$.